 At Eastergate CE Primary School children wear a uniform when attending school, representing the school, or when participating in a school event outside normal school hours.

 We have recently changed our school logo.
-We started phasing in the new school logo from April 2022 and this will continue until December 2022.
+We started phasing in the new school logo from April 2022.
 Our school uniform is available from JWSports in Bognor.
 Click on the button below:

 We believe that a school uniform: